 Does your employer not/no longer offer health insurance?
 Review health.gov for ACA policies.

-4. Flex Spending Accounts (FSA) and Health Savings Accounts (HSA)
+Should you choose a Flex Spending Accounts (FSA) and Health Savings Accounts (HSA)?

 - Do you have access to a Healthcare FSA?
 Contributions are made pretax and can be used for dental, vision and healthcare costs.
 Remember, however, that funds must be used by year end or they will be lost.